 Go For Comfort

 Keep everyone comfortable.
-I have learned the hard way……if my kids are not comfortable then it’s going to be tough to get them to smile.
 The pictures will come out best if everyone is wearing something they feel good in.
 Because my kids are a bit older, I let them go to the mall with me and pick out the outfits they liked, with my approval.

 One huge mistake I made this year…..new shoes!
 I know right???
 My girls were miserable toward the end of the shoot and had to take the shoes off.
 Epic failure!
 Be sure you have everyone try on outfits ahead of time to check the fit and comfort of all the pieces.